Impact on your child

 Children without a school place

-We operate a fair access protocol for primary schools and a fair access protocol for secondary schools to ensure that children without a school place who find themselves in challenging circumstances are admitted to school as quickly as possible.
+We operate a fair access protocol to ensure that children without a school place who find themselves in challenging circumstances are admitted to school as quickly as possible.

 To enable us to identify children who may be eligible for placement under the protocol, parents are encouraged to give full information on their child's previous educational background and personal circumstances on the application.